Rizzoli

 Roy Lichtenstein: History in the Making, 1948-1960 is the first major museum exhibition to investigate the early work of one of the best-known American artists of the twentieth century.
 Co-organized by Colby College Museum of Art and Nasher Museum of Art at Duke University, the exhibition will include approximately ninety works from the artist's fruitful and formative early career, many never before seen by the public.
 The show and accompanying catalog will include paintings, drawings, sculptures, and prints which reveal an artist, even in the earliest stages of his career, with a keen interest in visual culture, culling--with a critical eye--from a wide range of sources.
 These inspirations were the essential but little-known precursors to the artist's later sourcing of comic books and advertisements.
 Likewise, his exploration of abstraction, just before the artist's abrupt turn to Pop Art in 1961, straddles the line between unabashed lyricism and wry critique of second-generation Abstract Expressionism.

-Within 48 hours of placing the final order (usually after the wedding) if you find an everyday lower price on a product from an approved online retailer, contact us and we'll adjust the price to match it.
+Within 48 hours of placing your final order (typically after the wedding), if you find a lower everyday price on the same product from an approved online retailer, contact us and we’ll match that price.

-Price matching also excludes typographical errors, limited-time or quantity offers, daily deals, coupon offers, credit card offers, gift card offers, financing, service offers, bundled offers, sales tax promotions, and free items.
+It also excludes pricing errors, limited-time or limited-quantity offers, daily deals, coupon codes, credit card offers, gift card offers, financing or service offers, bundled deals, sales tax promotions, and free item promotions.

 You may also like